-- 1 tsp. chili powder (I used ground Ancho chile powder.)
+- 1 tsp. chili powder (see notes)

-Pressure Cooker / Instant Pot Instructions:
+Instant Pot Instructions:

-- Heat the oil in the pressure cooker on saute setting (or medium-high for a stovetop pressure cooker), add the onions and cook 2-3 minutes or until they start to soften, then add the ground cumin and chili powder and cook about a minute more.
+- Heat the oil in the pressure cooker on SAUTE setting, medium heat, add the onions and cook 2-3 minutes or until they start to soften, then add the ground cumin and chili powder and cook about a minute more.